 More advanced turbos come with better control units, tracking capabilities, and connection options so you can monitor your sessions or immerse yourself in virtual rides, videos and games.

-Click here to continue reading our guide to buying a turbo trainer
+We continue our guide to buying a turbo trainer…

 Turbo training: the extras